Convert XBM to FIT

 The Flexible Image Transport System (FIT) file format, widely used in the field of astronomy and imaging, is designed for the storage, transmission, and processing of digital images and data.
 Developed in the late 1970s by the International Astronomical Union (IAU), the FIT format has become the standard for storing complex data arrays, including metadata.
 FIT files are particularly valued for their ability to preserve high-precision scientific data and extensive headers, making them indispensable in both professional and amateur astronomical research.

-You will be redirected to the download page to see the conversion status and download your FIT file.
+You will be redirected to the download page to obtain the FIT image.

 To change XBM format to FIT, upload your XBM file to proceed to the preview page.
 Use any available tools if you want to edit and manipulate your XBM file.
 Click on the convert button and wait for the convert to complete.
 Download the converted FIT file afterward.